NormalVR/Normcore-Documentation/src/realtime/realtimeview.md

 ### Children
 The child views section works similarly to the Components section.
 Any children of this RealtimeView will show up here.
 All data that’s stored in RealtimeComponents on child views will be added to this view when put in the datastore.

 In general, you should never need to manually assign unique view IDs.
 Normcore will automatically assign them, and will deprecate them when you remove a child view.
-If you move a child view back, it will auto-detect and re-assign the old ID to prevent bugs that can arise when loading persistent data from the datastore.
+If you move a child view back, it will autodetect and reassign the old ID to prevent bugs that can arise when loading persistent data from the datastore.

 ### Advanced Settings
 #### Realtime Instance